Autonomous car company Aurora increases hiring amid industry struggles

 “If you are a General Motors or a Ford or a Volkswagen or any of these big companies, you are going through a very difficult process of prioritizing what you spend money on and what is discretionary.
 That focus is going to be on how do they get people back to work and how do they meet the demand of the public,” Urmson told Bloomberg in a recent interview.
 “Even when we get the all-clear, which probably takes quite some time, there’s going to be a residual concern about getting close to other people that you don’t know.
 It will affect the psyche for a while.”

 It’s Urmson’s belief that demand for AVs won’t dry up in the meantime, though — hence the need to keep up the pace of hiring.
 To his point, AV deployments in the midst of the pandemic have demonstrated the technology’s utility; Cruise, Pony.ai, the Hyundai-Aptiv Driving Joint Venture, and others have redeployed their vehicles to deliver food, goods, and medical supplies to those in need.
-Reflecting this, a Research and Markets report predicts that while the AV market will decline to $23.33 billion in 2020 (from $24.10 billion in 2019), it’ll recover and reach $37.22 billion in 2023 at a compound annual growth rate of 16.84%.
+Reflecting this, a Research and Markets report predicts that while the AV market will decline to $23.33 billion in 2020 (from $24.10 billion in 2019), it will recover and reach $37.22 billion in 2023 at a compound annual growth rate of 16.84%.

 Assuming Aurora can overcome AVs’ public perception problem, the company stands to enter whatever market emerges post-pandemic from a position of strength.
 “We have been saying since very early on that we saw consolidation coming. … We’re positioned with enough runway to get through the other side of this and be a beacon for some of these great people whose companies didn’t happen to work out,” Urmson told Bloomberg.